-Rowse’s 1+1 Ranch is a family owned and operated, authentic working ranch - not a traditional dude ranch or guest ranch resort, but a working cattle ranch.
-In fact, the horses at this ranch would be embarrassed to go on “head-to-tail” trail rides.
+Our Ranch is a family owned and operated, working ranch.
+We’re not a traditional luxury dude ranch or guest ranch resort, we work cattle.
+Our horses would be embarrassed to go on “head-to-tail” trail rides.

-The Ranch comprises over 7000 acres of prime ranch land near Burwell, Nebraska.
-Located just 80 miles from Grand Island and 200 miles from Omaha, it’s an area of breathtaking beauty in the heart of the Sand Hills, the largest sand dune formation in all North America.
+The Ranch is more than 7,000 acres of prime ranch land near Burwell, Nebraska.
+Located just 80 miles from Grand Island and 200 miles from Omaha, it’s an area of breathtaking beauty in the heart of the Sandhills, the largest sand dune formation in North America.

 Both Jerry and Tammy Rowse’s families have a long-standing passion for ranching, horses, western heritage, and hospitality.
 The Rowse family is proud to be a part of the rugged American tradition that has carved out ranches in the Sandhills.

-Jerry’s great-great-great-grandfather and great-great-grandfather moved to northern part of Garfield County in 1884 where they placed land claims on their ranch and received their final receipts in 1888 as part of the Homestead Act.
-Winters in the sandhills are harsh at times.
-In 1888 Jerrys great-great-great grandfather lost 80 head of cattle in one night in a fierce winter storm.
-It took True Grit for the folks back then to carve out their ranches.
+Jerry’s great-great-great-grandfather and great-great-grandfather moved to the northern part of Garfield County in 1884 where they placed land claims on their ranch and received their final receipts in 1888 as part of the Homestead Act.
+Winters in the Sandhills are harsh at times.
+In 1888 Jerry’s great-great-great grandfather lost 80 head of cattle in one night in a fierce winter storm.
+It took true grit for the folks back then to carve out their ranches.
 Jerry was raised on land that is just 10 miles from the current Rowse’s 1+1 Ranch.

 Part of the Rowse’s 1+1 Ranch has been in Tammy’s family for more than 75 years and she was lucky enough to have grown up on the land.
-Their son Kyle which is a 7th generation rancher shares his parents’ passion for the land and the animals, and he currently works alongside Jerry and Tammy on the ranch.
+Their son Kyle, who is a 7th generation rancher, shares his parents’ passion for the land and the animals, and he currently works alongside Jerry and Tammy on the ranch.

-Rowse's 1+1 Ranch run 800 cow/calf pairs, an award winning quarterhorse breeding program and host vacationing guests at the ranch throughout much of the year.
+Rowse’s 1+1 Ranch has 800 cow/calf pairs, an award winning quarterhorse breeding program, and hosts guests at the ranch throughout much of the year.